syncfusion-content/javascript-docs/js/api/ejRibbon.md

 ### isResponsive `boolean`
 {:#members:isresponsive}

-When set to true, adapts the Ribbon layout to fit the screen size of devices on which it renders.allowResizing is a deprecated property.
+When set to true, adapts the Ribbon layout to fit the screen size of devices on which it renders.

 #### Default Value